Apply to the MSBS Program

-Applicants who have taken course work and/or have earned a degree from a foreign institution must also submit to PostBacCAS an evaluation of their transcripts in a course-by-course fashion from one of the PostBacCAS approved evaluation services.
+Applicants who have taken coursework or have earned a degree from a foreign institution must also submit to PostBacCAS an evaluation of their transcripts in a course-by-course fashion from one of the PostBacCAS approved evaluation services.
 All prerequisite coursework must be completed from an accredited US college or university to be considered.

-Applicants with Permanent Residency Status must provide a copy of their Green Card for consideration for admission.
+Applicants with Permanent Residency status must provide a copy of their Green Card for consideration for admission.
 Candidates born outside of the United States who have become United States Citizens should provide a copy of their Citizenship Certificate.

 - Biological Sciences: One year with lab (8 credit hours/12 quarter hours)

 - General/Inorganic Chemistry: One year with lab (8 credit hours/12 quarter hours)

 - Organic Chemistry: One year with lab (8 credit hours/12 quarter hours)

 - Physics: One year (6-8 credit hours/9-12 quarter hours)

 - English: One year (6 credit hours/9 quarter hours)